faq you - the q and aupdated: 12.06.16

 12.24.14, Orson, Las Vegas, NV., 1.
 Did the original remaining Skyway span have warning signals and gates installed on the bridge following the collapse of the parallel southbound span?
 I've read that some sort of warning system for motorists was installed.
 It appeared in a brief segment of a YouTube clip on crossing the bridge in 1982 that there was a gantry with a signal head and retracting gate constructed at the base of each approach to the high level channel section.
 2. The cable stay replacement span opened with a state of the art motorist protection system.
 It included variable message board signs, static signs reading "Stop Here on Flashing Red" and apparently a wire is embedded through the hollow core of the main span so in the event of a segment collapse, the operations center would be notified to shut the bridge immediately.
 However when I look on Street View of the bridge now, all I see is a single variable message sign on each end of the 4 mile span, no more static "flashing when red" signs.
 I wonder whether those were removed under the rationale that nothing approaching the Summit Venture nor Janna Dan rammings have occurred in over 25 years of operations on the new span.
 What can you find out about this?
 Also, why did they leave the broken cantilever span just standing there for seven years as opposed to dismantling it?
 What a chilling ominous thing for drivers to have to see every time they crossed. (you pose an interesting series of questions. we're pretty sure the original bridge had a gate at each end to close the bridge from time to time for high winds, bad storms, etc. as for the new bridge, we doubt they assume nothing could bring it down. what they have installed to stop vehicles on the bridge is a mystery to us as well. we think the bridge remains were left for several reasons. after the collapse, there were multiple lawsuits. perhaps it was left as it was as evidence for legal reasons. the only other reason would be the cost of demolition. they simply hesitated pulling the demo trigger until they secured the funding.)

 10.31.14, Derek A., Danvers, Ma., Just curious if your website offered a newsletter and/or email updates one could register for?
-Thank you in advance (no, any newness can be found here: latest jumper stories and other new website stuff.)
+Thank you in advance (no, any newness can be found here: new website stuff.)

 06.16.14, GES, Newberry, Fl., What's the penalty for being a pedestrian on the Bridge?
 Has anyone ever skateboarded down one side? (we have no idea what the penalty is for walking across the bridge.)